Ricca665/BadAppleLib/README.md

 BadApple.Play(False, 1/60)
 ```

-> This will NOT ignore the restrictions that are put when the
+> This will NOT ignore the checks that are done when the
-> console is too small, and play the video at 60 fps
+> console is too small and plays the video at 60 fps

 When it finishes playing without interruptions, it returns ```True```, if the user presses CTRL + C it returns ```False```
 It also returns ```False``` when the console window is too small